igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/base_modifications.md

 Options for coloring alignments by base modifications are enabled for alignments with  `MM` and optionally `ML` tags, denoting modification type and likelihood respectively  [(_see SAM/BAM format tag specifications_)](https://samtools.github.io/hts-specs/SAMtags.pdf).
-When these tags are present  options appear in the `Color by` section of the alignment track menu to color all modifications present, or a specific modification, using  either a mono-color (default) or 2-color scheme.
+When these tags are present  options appear in the _Color by_ section of the Alignment track menu to color all modifications present, or a specific modification, using  either a mono-color (default) or 2-color scheme.
 For example, in an experiment with both `5mC` and `5hmC` modifications the following menu options are available.